garreeoke/pks_demo/README.md

 __Use kubectl create -f [yaml file name] to create k8s objects__

-* acme-air.yaml
+* acme-air.yml
 	* Kubernetes yaml file which create a namespace, deployment, statefulset, ingress for use in a PKS/NSX-T demo
 	* Modify the image for acmenode:1 to pull from your harbor location or use garreeoke/acmenode:1
 	* Uses ingress
-* acme-air2.yaml
+* acme-air2.yml
 	* Same application in acme-air2 namespace, uses loadbalancer instead of ingress
-* acme-air-ephemeral
+* acme-air-ephemeral.yml
 	* Does not use stateful set
-* storage_class.yaml
+* storage_class.yml
 	* Modify the datastore before applying
 * commands.txt
 	* Various example pks commands
 * network/policy
-	* default-deny-all.yaml - will setup default deny for the acme-air namespace
+	* default-deny-all.yml - will setup default deny for the acme-air namespace
-	* web-all-external.yaml - will allow access to web
+	* web-all-external.yml - will allow access to web
-	* mongodb_network_policy.yaml - allow access to mongo with correct tag
+	* mongodb_network_policy.yml - allow access to mongo with correct tag
+* wavefront
+	* wavefront versions of the yml

 ## Acme-air usage ##
 * Go to port 3000 on the loadbalancer or fqdn setup by ingress